New record for Ōhope house sale

 The beachside property at 5 Plantation Reserve sold for a whopping $4.65 million, the most expensive house price reached in the area.
 It was sold by Harcourts agent Trudy McKinnon.

-The previous record was $4.2m, for a house on Pohutukawa Avenue sold by Ray White Ōhope agent Tony Bonne in November last year.
+The previous record was $4.2m, for a house on Pohutukawa Ave sold by Ray White Ōhope agent Tony Bonne in November last year.

 After receiving an initial offer which was acceptable to the vendor, the auction for the Plantation Reserve home was brought forward to give other bidders a chance to compete.
 There were four bidders competing for the home, with bidding starting at $3.925 million.